michael-wall/http-monitor/http-monitor-readme.md

 The relativePageUrl should include the site friendly URL e.g. /web/xxx/savings/compare-savings-account-rates

 The expectedPageContent should be a piece of HTML content that is present on the page when the widget is rendering as expected.
 In these examples it is the main HTML div tag for the widget in question, which is generally present in a similar format for each widget on each page, and can be found by using for example Chrome > Inspect near the top of the target widget while viewing the page.
-The value should be identical to the HTML string from the page, without any additional leading or trailing spaces or carriage returns added etc.
+The check is case sensitive and the value should be IDENTICAL to the HTML string from the page, without any additional leading or trailing spaces or carriage returns added etc.

 **Avoid using a piece of content with carriage returns as it may not match correctly.**